dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_5.md

 PPN are very expressive and, therefore, we are going to limit ourself to particular kinds of PPN:
 - a pre-PPN only allows parameters in the edges from places to transitions;
 - a post-PPN only allows parameters in the edges from transitions to places;
-- a distinct-PPN does not have transitions with parameters in both the incoming and outgoing edges.
+- a distinct-PPN the set of parameters appearing on incoming and outgoing edges are distinct. **(29.11.2019 that part was upated.)**

 The example above is a post-PPN.